computamike/HueStatusModule/README.md

 Your module class must have a start method, this is called when the module is loaded and HueStatus is ready to start updating.

-Your module class can optionally have a generateInstanceName method, that generates a unique instanceName for use in debugging.
+Your module class can optionally have a `generateInstanceName` method, that generates a unique instanceName for use in debugging.
 If this method is omitted a uuid will be generated instead.

 The BaseModule constructor adds the module config object to `this.config`.
 It also creates an event emitter at `this.emitter` but you shouldn't have to access this directly.
 You should use the change method (see below).
+Configuration is read from the `.heurc` file, typically located in your home directory.

 ### this.change(status, message) ⇒ <code>async function</code>
 The BaseModule change method is used to update the status (by emitting an event to the huestatus module).